 It was also my connection to my husband.
 Units had just been approved to create official Facebook pages, and the First Marine Expeditionary Force (1MEF) had one.
 They posted pictures from inside the wire, of humanitarian missions, and of celebrity visits.
 I loved seeing those pictures.
 They made it seem like we were a few thousand miles closer.

-Now, Facebook is my main method of staying in touch my my friends.
-We have been scattered the four corners of the world.
-We have had children, adopted pets, and moved all over again.
+Now, Facebook is my main method of staying in touch with my friends.
+We have been scattered across the four corners of the world, we have had children, adopted pets, and moved all over again.
 But with this magical social media website, I can see those kids grow up.
 I can check out the new duty station.